arcasoy/arcasoy/README.md

 ### I'm Alex, nice to meet you! 👋

+- 🔍 I'm looking to break into software engineering
+- 🔭 I'm currently working on my [portfolio rebuild](https://github.com/arcasoy/Portfolio) using React

-- 🐾 I just graduated from Northeastern University
+- 🐾 I graduated from Northeastern University in December of 2021
 - 📚 I studied Mechanical Engineering (BS) and Engineering Management (MS)
-- 🔍 I'm interested in mating my mechanical experience and self-taught programming
 - 💼 I'm working as a Mechanical Engineer building automation equipment for hydrogen fuel cells
-- 🔭 My next projects are 3D printer automation & induction charging keyboard

 - 📫 You can reach me by:
   - Email: arcasoy1@gmail.com
   - Discord: [AX#0709](https://discord.com/users/166055639322329088)